 Despite significant funding cuts to 6th Form budgets, we offer an exceptionally wide range of A Levels including Psychology, Business Studies, Drama and Theatre Studies, Music, Music Technology, Design Technology and Film Studies, as well as more traditional subjects.
 Students are given a free choice of subjects, with plenty of guidance from careers and subject staff.
 Almost any combination of subjects is possible.
 All students will opt to study three A Levels (with the most able being permitted to take four); in Year 13 they might add an EPQ (Extended Project Qualification) to their programme of study.

 Who's Who in the Sixth Form

-Mrs Horstrup is Assistant Headteacher & Head of Sixth Form
+Mrs Horstrup is Deputy Headteacher & Head of Sixth Form

 Mr O'Neill is Deputy Head of Sixth Form and i/c UCAS

 Mr Twizell is Assistant Head of 6th Form

 Ms Jobbins is the school’s Careers and Guidance Adviser

 Mr Price is Head of Careers.
 Consult him about subject choices, other post-16 routes and career paths.